0LNetworkCommunity/documentation/README.md

 ```
 $ bun run build
 ```
 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+#### Errors
+`build` will intentionally throw errors if links cannot be resolved.
+Note that on mac/windows/linux, paths may resolve differently, so you may get no errors on a MacOs but it will on CI (linux).